darodi/docker-youtube-dl-vtt-to-srt/README.md

 this docker image uses the base docker image from
 https://github.com/mikenye/docker-youtube-dl

-\+ adds the capability to convert subtitles downloaded from vtt fo srt
+\+ adds the capability to convert subtitles downloaded from vtt to srt
 see https://github.com/darodi/vtt-to-srt

 ## 💾 Installation / build